sjbennett123/gloryforthefist/content/rules/_index.md

 **Spears**: One handed spears can only be used to perform thrusting attacks and can never be thrown.
 A character hit by any part of a spear other than the 8 inch head takes no damage.

-**Two handed weapons**: Two handed weapons must be used with both hands at all times.
+**Two-handed weapons**: Two-handed weapons must be used with both hands at all times.
 If you lose the use of one arm (as from a Wither Limb effect), then you cannot wield the weapon at all.

 ## Weapon Safety Checks